-My research focus on investigating the functional impact of human genetic factors that confer protection against severe malaria.
-Aiming to unravel specific host-pathogen interactions from both sides, parasite and red blood cell, I am generating parasite mutant lines using the CRISPR-Cas9 system and characterizing the red blood cell membrane by flow cytometry and mass spectrometry.
-These complementary approaches will further characterize which of those interplays are essential for invasion to occur and help develop more efficient tools to tackle malaria infections.
+I aimed to unravel specific host-pathogen interactions from both sides, parasite and red blood cell, by generating parasite mutant lines using the CRISPR-Cas9 system and characterizing the red blood cell membrane by flow cytometry and mass spectrometry.
+These complementary approaches further characterized which of those interplays are essential for invasion to occur and will help develop more efficient tools to tackle malaria infections.

 Research Scientist at CRESIB/FMT-HVD (Barcelona, Spain & Manaus, Brazil)

 PhD student at Trinity College Dublin (Dublin, Ireland)

 Research assistant at Castilla-La Mancha University (Albacete, Spain)